istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 basic problem, as there is no standardized way to safely chain/extend arbitrary eBPF programs at this time.

-In sidecar mode, it is trivial to configure traffic redirection between sidecar and application pod, as both operate within the pod network namespace.
-One day, a light-bulb moment arrived - why not mimic sidecars and configure the redirection in the application network namespace?
+In sidecar mode, it is trivial to configure traffic redirection between sidecar and application pod, as both operate within the pod's network namespace.
+This led to a light-bulb moment: why not mimic sidecars, and configure the redirection in the application network namespace?

 While this sounds like a "crazy simple" thought, is this even possible, given ztunnel runs